skydoves/landscapist/docs/landscapist/performance-comparison.md

 Two engine-level benchmarks measure the underlying loaders without any Compose layer, each blocking on its own real terminal result. `UnitPerformanceTest.kt` runs against a fixed remote image, and `EngineSpeedBenchmark.kt` runs against a local server (point it at one with `-e baseUrl http://127.0.0.1:PORT` over `adb reverse`) so the timing isolates loader overhead from network noise with nanosecond resolution.

-### What to expect (qualitative, not a published figure)
+### Decode throughput on Android (qualitative, not a published figure)

-These observations come from our own engine-level runs and will differ on your hardware, so we state them as direction rather than numbers:
+These observations come from our own engine-level runs on Android and will differ on your hardware, so we state them as direction rather than numbers:

 - For a single cold fetch and decode, landscapist-core is on par with Coil3.
 Neither is meaningfully faster than the other at a matched bitmap config.
 - Glide tends to win on repeated decodes of the same size (the scrolling case), because it reuses bitmap buffers through an `inBitmap` pool.
 That is a trade of memory for speed that Coil deliberately forgoes too, and landscapist-core does not match Glide's pooled decode throughput.